Royal Lao Navy: MRL uniforms and insignia

 The Laotian Navy owed its origin and traditions to the French Far East Naval Forces (Forces Maritimes en Extrême-Orient – FMEO) of the First Indochina War, and even after the United States took the role as the main foreign sponsor for the Royal Laotian Armed Forces at the beginning of the 1960s, French military influence was still perceptible in their uniforms and insignia.

 Service dress and field uniforms

+Upon the formation of the MRL at the early 1950s, Laotian naval senior officers and petty officers adopted a unique Beige-Khaki service uniform of French pattern, which consisted of a double-breasted reefer jacket (Vareuse) with open collar and lapels, and featuring two internal skirt pockets with external flaps.
+The jacket had a double row of six gilt metal anchor motif buttons, and was worn with a white shirt and black tie, completed with matching Beige-Khaki trousers.
+Enlisted personnel also received a French-style Beige-Khaki service uniform or Sailor suit, consisting of a Navy jumper (or pullover shirt) and trousers flared as "bell bottoms".
+A French-style Navy blue striped long sleeve T-shirt was worn under the jumper.